Sam36502/DAM/README.md

 run very simple programs via a randomized virtual machine.
-So when you run a program like helloworld, It's actually transpiling the assembly language into a different assembly language with randomized syntax and then compiling from the randomized syntax into a randomized instruction set and running the compiled binary with a randomized virtual machine.
+So when you run a program like helloworld, It's actually transpiling the assembly language into a different assembly language with randomized syntax and then compiling from the randomized syntax into a randomized instruction set and running the compiled binary with a virtual machine that accepts the randomized instruction set.
 ```
             +------------+   +----------+   +-----------------+
 Assembly ==>| Transpiler |==>| Compiler |==>| Virtual Machine |==> Output